 - Low response time — because who likes waiting for weeks to get a simple response?

-- Availability 24/7 — sounds like a luxury but if your website goes down at 7 PM, you shouldn’t have to wait till next morning to get some help.
+- Availability 24/7 — sounds like a luxury, but if your website goes down at 7 PM, you shouldn’t have to wait till the next morning to get some help.

 - Live chat — because there can be urgent or easy questions not worth putting in the queue.

-- Knowledgebase/help center — because why wait for a response if other users have already had the same issue as you, and the solution can be written down in a helpful article?
-Skipping this part and directing you to the customer support/customer care team every time you want to ask something is a waste of your precious time.
+- Knowledgebase/help center — why wait for a response if other users already have the same issue as you, and the solution can be written down in a helpful article?
+Skipping this part and directing you to the customer support/customer care team every time you ask something is a waste of your precious time.

 Most of the mentioned features are available through additional services, either built-in or provided through WordPress plugins.
 We’re talking about things like website builders, free domains, optimization tools, etc.

-Host your website on cloud, that’s it.
+Host your website on the cloud.
+That’s it.
 It’s safer, faster, has the highest uptime (99.99% for Google Cloud, by the way), and your website is much more independent than on shared hosting.

-You need the highest speed possible.
-A Google PageSpeed Insights score of 100 would be perfect but just aim at 90+.
+It would help if you had the highest speed possible.
+A Google PageSpeed Insights score of 100 would be perfect but aim at 90+.
 Websites that have been built and hosted with 10Web have a speed score of over 95.

 Make sure to find the most secure option, yet always backup your website on at least two separate carriers.
 You know, just in case.

 Ideally, you wouldn’t need customer care at all.
-But in the very real world of WordPress hosting, you might be needing it pretty often.
+But in the authentic world of WordPress hosting, you might be needing it pretty often.
 So make sure that the hosting provider offers 24/7 live support as well as a reliable knowledge base.